 Andrew handled Boddingtons Bitter during its “Cream of Manchester” heyday, developing innovative sports and cultural partnerships with TV and media platforms.
 Clients have also included a convicted armed bank robber and another who did eighteen months prison time for blackmail, although he didn’t know about their colourful backstories at the time.

 “I’d quizzed them more about their experiences.
-After all, you cannot beat hard-boiled grim subject matter if you’re into noir from the likes of James Lee Burke, James Cain, James Ellroy, Dennis Lehane, Elmore Leonard, Ted Lewis, Ed McBain and Jim Thompson, you’ll see where I am coming from.”
+After all, you cannot beat hard-boiled grim subject matter.
+If you’re into the likes of James Lee Burke, James Cain, James Ellroy, Dennis Lehane, Elmore Leonard, Ted Lewis, Ed McBain and Jim Thompson, you’ll see where I am coming from.”

 A Master of Arts, Novel Writing, from the University of Manchester, he is currently working on Skin Deep, a Manchester crime thriller, and Signature, about the last days of Charles ‘Sonny’ Liston in Las Vegas.